Sitecore/jss/docs/data/routes/docs/getting-started/app-deployment/en.md

 * **'Website' folder**: This is the root physical path to the Sitecore instance, used to deploy config files and JS build artifacts.
 File share paths are fine for remote instances.
 Example: `c:\inetpub\wwwroot\MySitecore\Website`.
 If you do not have access to the website folder directly, answer 'no' when asked if your instance is remote.
 * **Sitecore host name**.
 This is the _host name of your JSS app_ (not the Sitecore root host name), which was configured previously.
 Example: `http://jssreactweb`
+* **Sitecore import service URL**.
+This is the _import service URL of your JSS app_, by default it will сonsist of _host name of your JSS app_ plus `/sitecore/api/jss/import`: `http://JssReactWeb/sitecore/api/jss/import`.
+You can left blank value and default value will be set, in another case you can provide your custom URL.
 * **API key ID** created above.
 * **Deployment secret**.
 This is a shared secret that enables authentication to deploy your app's items to Sitecore.
 The setup process can auto-generate a random key, which we recommend.
 If you choose your own key, the secret must be:
     * 32 or more characters long